actyx-contrib/actyx-http-connector/README.md

 The `simple` example exposes the possibility to query fish state and emit events to the Pond directly.
 The `advanced` example adds web socket communication, uses event emitters and adds authentication.
 Both projects come with a simple react app.
 Note that these apps do _not_ directly talk to an Actyx node but interface through the HTTP connector.

+Make sure you have an Axtyx node running on your machine before starting the examples.
+You can get the binaries from (our download site](https://downloads.actyx.com/).

 You can start the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectivly.
 The apps are accessible at http://localhost:1234.
 If that port is already allocated, the build picks another one at random.
 Check the build's console output to be sure.

 # 🤓 Quick start